kentaro-m/honyaku-flag/README.md

 4. Install the app to the workspace and note `OAuth Access Token`, `Bot User OAuth Access Token` and `Signing Secret`.

-## :key: Set up credentials
-Create the Google Cloud Translation API by reference to the following page.
+5. Create the Google Cloud Translation API by reference to the following page.

 [Using API Keys  |  Authentication  |  Google Cloud](https://cloud.google.com/docs/authentication/api-keys)

-Rename the `.env.example` to `.env` and add credentials.
+6. Rename the `.env.example` to `.env` and add credentials.

 ```
 SLACK_BOT_TOKEN=<Bot User OAuth Access Token>